The Diabetes Center

 Diabetes has reached epidemic proportions in the United States.
 It is a complicated metabolic disease that results in too much sugar in the blood.
 When not properly treated, diabetes can lead to a number of serious health problems and may shorten a person’s lifespan.
 Through our Diabetes Center, people can learn to make healthy choices in every day life to keep diabetes in check.

 What is the Diabetes Center?

 The Tyrone Regional Health Network Diabetes Center is located at Tyrone Hospital.
-It is an outpatient educational service for people with diabetes.
+It offers individual outpatient counseling sessions for people with diabetes.
 The purpose of the program is to help those with diabetes learn to manage the condition through healthy lifestyle choices.
 Education and guidance is tailored to the needs of each individual.
 Keeping diabetes under control can prevent or delay the complications associated with diabetes.

 The Diabetes Center is accredited by the American Association of Diabetes Educators.

 Who should attend?

-Those who are newly diagnosed or living with diabetes can benefit from the education provided through the Diabetes Center.
+Those who are newly diagnosed or living with diabetes can benefit from the individual outpatient counseling sessions.
 A family member or support person is welcome to attend with you.
 This will help your family be better prepared to support you and help you manage your diabetes.
 The Diabetes Center is Intended for people with: